quiMkonG/tfg-swf/README.md

 ## User's Guide

 This project consists of two main tools, both designed for the SuperCollider programming environment.
-The first one is a library that enables the spatial treatment of sound in the three dimensional space through the encoding and decoding of audio using SoundWavelets (inserir ref. davide i dani).
+The first one is a library that enables the spatial treatment of sound in the three dimensional space through the encoding and decoding of audio using SoundWavelets (Scaini & Arteaga, Wavelet-Based Spatial Audio Format, 2020).
 The second one is a brief user interaction interface to be able to localize sound sources in space in real-time using either VBAP, Ambisonics or Sound Wavelets (SWF).
 In this repo, you will find:

 1.- mesh plots: in this folder you will find figures of the mesh of 66 vertices on which the rest of the library relies, as well as the vertices' indices that form a triangle.